 All CSP participants have the opportunity to renew their contacts when they are in the fifth year of their current contract, providing farmers with the opportunity to preserve and expand environmental benefits on their land.
-Farmers who enrolled in CSP in 2009 and 2010 had the opportunity to renew their contracts in 2014 for a second fiveyear contract, Approximately three-quarters of them took the opportunity to renew.
-Farmers who enrolled in 2011 are up next for renewal in 2015.

 Land eligible for CSP includes cropland, grassland, prairie land, improved pastureland, rangeland, non-industrial private forestland, and agricultural land under tribal jurisdiction.
 Cropped woodlands, marshes, land being used for livestock production, and other private lands on which resource concerns can be addressed are also eligible.
 Applicants must demonstrate they have effective control over these lands to be eligible, and must enroll all acres that they operate, whether owned or rented.